dfdeshom/pydata-slides/index.rst

 Example
 --------------------------------
-"You would have to be a millionaire to be able to a sports car like a Jaguar"
+"You would have to be a millionaire to be able to buy a sports car like a Jaguar"

     * Ambiguous term is ``Jaguar``,
     * ``millionaire`` and ``sports car`` are unambiguous